edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 ## Additional Links
 * The code for this project is posted [here](https://github.com/edmondchensj/cancer-research).
 * A more detailed, interative visualization of the topic model can be found [here](/assets/images/breast_cancer/topic_model.html).
-This was made using the Python library [pyLDAvis](https://github.com/bmabey/pyLDAvis).
+This was made using [pyLDAvis](https://github.com/bmabey/pyLDAvis).